Average reading time: over 10 minutes

 At present, just six countries are using this method of passport construction.

-Lately, we have seen some improvements in this type of construction, with some crosslinked material, which rectifies some critical weaknesses in other integral hinge solutions as it is flexible and durable.
+Lately, we have seen some improvements in this construction type, with some crosslinked material, which rectifies some critical weaknesses in other integral hinge solutions as it is flexible and durable.

 Hinge partially integrated inside the data page